Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 Pokemon TCG Live replaced Pokemon TCG Online in 2023.
 Official Pokemon support pages confirm that any cards you owned in TCG Online migrated to TCG Live and that booster packs from paper code cards still work.
 This is the easiest way to test Pokemon deck ideas without buying paper product every week.

 Live’s play pace is faster than Master Duel but slower than Marvel Snap.
-Matches averaged 11 minutes when we tested on PC and iPad, and starter decks are surprisingly competitive for a free account, which makes Live the easiest entry point for anyone coming back to Pokemon after a decade off.
+Matches run at a moderate length on PC and iPad, and starter decks are surprisingly competitive for a free account, which makes Live the easiest entry point for anyone coming back to Pokemon after a decade off.

 #What Should You Look For In A Hearthstone Alternative?